Quansight/Quansight-website/apps/labs/posts/oss-internship-creating-narwhals-daft-plugin.md

 This way we can enforce compatibility with Narwhals, even though our daft library may be a very different beast.

+Finally, I hear you whisper: "but how do you _write_ it...
+I mean how do you know what to use to translate from one to the other?".
+I'll tell you, and I realised this toe-curlingly late: it's [Polars](https://pola.rs/).
+It's essentially Polars syntax (or a subset of it).
+So get good at Narwhals, and you'll you get Polars for free.
+Nice.

 ## In summary, what users need implement to create their own plugin:

 1. The entry point in the .toml file: the section name `[project.entry-points.'narwhals.plugins']` must be part of every plugin & will be the same for all plugins.
 Whereas the next line will need to be adapted to the name of the particular library the plugin is made for, namely: